LassoSoft/LassoGuide/lasso_guide_source/operations/protocols-pipes.rst

 Loading SSL Certificates
 ------------------------

-.. class:: net_tcpssl
+.. type:: net_tcpssl
 .. method:: net_tcpssl()
 .. method:: net_tcpssl(fd::filedesc)

-.. method:: net_tcpssl->loadCerts(cert::string, privateKey::string)
+.. member:: net_tcpssl->loadCerts(cert::string, privateKey::string)

    This method accepts the file paths to a certificate file and a private key file.
 This method is required when creating a TCP SSL server.
 The paths